Relative R\'enyi Entropy Under Local Quenches in 2D CFTs: Relative R enyi entropy for different states

 \subsection{$k^{\rm th}$ relative R\'enyi entropy for $L_{-n}\mo(x)|\Omega\rangle$ and $\mo(x)|\Omega\rangle$}

-In this subsection, we will discuss the time evolution of the RRE in more complex scenarios.
+In this subsection, we will study the temporal evolution of the RRE in more complex scenarios.
 The two density matrices are constructed from a primary operator and a descendant operator belonging to the same conformal family, i.e.